 Export and import of mineral raw materials

-The data on mineral raw materials turnover in 2006–2015 do not cover natural gas.
-Data on natural gas export and import are not available since 2006 due to the confidentiality of the information – according to the Regulation (EC) No 638/2004 of the European Parliament and of the Council of 31 March 2004 on Community statistics relating to the trading of goods between Member States and repealing Council Regulation (EEC) No 3330/91.
-Natural gas export in Poland amounts only to dozens million m3 annually and the lack of data does not affect the total balance of raw materials turnover.
-The lack of data on natural gas import to Poland brings down the total amount and value of raw materials brought to Poland.
-The officially presented data (by Central Statistical Office of Poland) cover only the magnitude of natural gas imported by Poland but without publishing the directions of imports.
-Therefore, such data are not included in this study.
-Nevertheless, it should be noted that in analyzed period natural gas import increased from 9-10 billion m3 in 2006–2010 to about 11.2 billion m3 in 2014.
-Information covering 2015 will be issued later.
+The data on the mineral raw materials turnover do not cover natural gas.
+The data on natural gas export and import are not available since 2006 due to the confidentiality of the information – according to the Regulation (EC) No 638/2004 of the European Parliament and of the Council of 31 March 2004 on Community statistics relating to the trading of goods between Member States and repealing Council Regulation (EEC) No 3330/91.
+The natural gas export from Poland is minor (in 2019 amounted to 0.67 billion m3 – about 670 million tonnes) and the lack of data does not significantly affect the total balance of the raw materials turnover.
+The lack of data on the natural gas import to Poland brings down the total amount and the value of raw materials brought to Poland.
+The data officially presented by the Central Statistical Office of Poland cover only the magnitude of natural gas imported by Poland but without publishing the imports directions.
+Therefore, such data are not included in this study – nevertheless, it should be noted that in the analyzed period natural gas import increased from 9-10 billion m3 in 2009-2010 to about 14.95 billion m3 in 2018 and 16.75 billion m3 in 2019 (information covering 2020 will be issued later).
 Therefore, it is worth mentioning that the balance of mineral raw materials turnover is higher than the balance taking into account these figures.

 Figures 1 and 2 show the structure of exports and imports in Poland, i.e. total values and shares of various groups of commodities in the international turnover.

 Figure 1.
 The structure of mineral raw materials exports in Poland in 2020

 Figure 2.
 The structure of mineral raw materials imports in Poland in 2020